What will hospitals be like in 50 years

 Menial tasks such as booking appointments and arranging referrals could be undertaken by automated functions such as robots or AI devices.
 Removing the cost of staffing these roles would help with the expense cutting exercise.

-Hospital equipment and supplies could be ordered automatically, using sensors in storage areas, with a connection to a rules-based system to determine how many items should be available and at what price.
+Hospital equipment and supplies could be ordered automatically, using sensors in storage areas.
+Coupled with a connection to a rules-based system to determine how many items should be available and at what price.

 Futuristic hospitals – a wish list

-Aside from digital technology being used to adapt the healthcare system to cope with the growing and aging population under a depleted budget, we also thought of some ways that digital advancements could be used to create a healthier and more user-friendly healthcare environment for patients and healthcare professionals.
+Aside from digital technology being used to adapt the healthcare system to cope with the growing and aging population under a depleted budget.
+We also thought of some ways that digital advancements could be used to create a healthier and more user-friendly healthcare environment.
+For both patients and healthcare professionals.
 Here are some of those ideas:

 - Full patient visibility of medical notes